 Here’s your September lawn care ‘to do’ list:

 This month, you’ll still need to cut the grass regularly to keep on top of growth.
 You can expect to keep mowing around once a week but growth may slow as October nears.
 At this time, you can mow every couple of weeks.
 As growth slows down, it’s important to raise the height of your mower blades for a healthy autumn lawn.
 If you have a moss problem, make sure the grass always remains at least 1” higher than the moss.

 From September onwards it’s really important to give your mower a thorough clean every time you cut the grass.
 Plan to mow in the afternoon if possible, as this will be the driest point in the day at this time of year.
 This will prevent too many moist grass cuttings building up inside the mower, and make your clean up job a little easier.

 Should I fertilise my lawn in September?

 Yes, September is a great time of year to fertilise your lawn.
 The right lawn treatment will aid recovery from summer use and prepare the grass for the harsh conditions of winter.
-Continue to use spring and summer lawn fertiliser in September.
-This will provide the right levels of nutrients for grass to thrive in the autumn weather.
+Choose autumn and winter lawn fertiliser to strengthen your grass ready for the winter months ahead.

 Dry soil won’t absorb fertiliser, so wait for a good rainfall before feeding.
 This is more effective than watering yourself, as you run the risk of washing the fertiliser away.
 You’ll also need to wait until after raking and scarifying to apply your lawn treatment.